slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Play long-term games with long-term people.
 The secret to a happy relationship is two happy people.
 If you loose somebody for being yourself, then you never had them to begin with.
 Find a relationship where you, naturally being you, makes the other person happy and viceversa.
 The worst way to build a relationship is to try to build a relationship.
 The people you most want to impress can read your intentions."
 -- Naval Ravikant (paraphrased)*

-> *"Faults are thick where love where love is thin."
+> *"Faults are thick where love is thin."
 -- Proverb*